casualuser/compound-angular/README.md

 bash script which installs the Compound app: an advanced Node-Express-based MVC framework.
-In order to fully initialize Angular components a default component will exist called "YourApp" providing a JugglingDB ORM class, view files, and crud logistics (controller, routes, etc).
+In order to fully initialize Angular components a default component will exist called "YourApp" providing a JugglingDB ORM class, view files, and crud logistics (controller & generic routes).
 (Middle and server tier)

-3. Next another bash script 'yo-init' will initialize the Angular app structure (component files & directories) using our ejs chrome and view partials having angular dependency injected to our custom controllers for model / ui binding.
+3. Next another bash script 'yo-init' will initialize the Angular app's structural component files & directories using our ejs chrome and view partials while preparing for angular dependency injected into the 'clienstide' Compound controller for model ui binding.
 (Client-side tier (Bower, Angular, PhantomJS))

+_While these two projects will coexist in the same root project directory the Angular app will be in 'aapp' and compound in 'app' to keep their code and assets seperated since their similarly structured.
+As testing goes on with Coangular we may end up merging it into a single application directory but for now we're making them seperate to be safe._

 ## Deploying and Testing